zooxyt/scheme-tutorial/chapters/06_numeric_procedures.md

 ```

 the program will stopped from execution and
-an runtime error is going to be rised,
+an runtime error is going to be raised,
 the content of the error is "division by zero".

-You probably will try if the procedures applys on "float-point numbers", of course:
+You probably will try if the procedures applies on "float-point numbers", of course:
 ```
 (* 1.2 2.0) ; 2.4
 (/ 15.0 3.0) ; 5.0